-In the ordinary course of business, the Company and BDO Rental (for purposes of this section, the "Group") enters into transactions with the Parent Company and other affiliates.
+In the ordinary course of business, the Group enters into transactions with BDO Unibank and other affiliates.
 Under the Group's policy, these transactions are made substantially on the same terms as with other individuals and businesses of comparable risks.

-The Group's and the Company's related parties include BDO, affiliates, key management personnel and the retirement benefit fund as described below.
+The Group's and the Parent Company's related parties include BDO Unibank, affiliates, key management personnel and the retirement benefit fund as described below.